Fixed-Length Dense Fingerprint Representation with Alignment and Robust Enhancement: Introduction

 Since dense descriptor matching relies on accurate spatial alignment, misalignment between fingerprint pairs can significantly degrade performance.
 To address this, FLARE adopts a pose-based alignment strategy built on 2D fingerprint pose estimation \cite{si2015detection, ouyang2017pose, yin2021joint, duan2023estimating, guan2025robust}.
 Each fingerprint is normalized into a unified coordinate system by aligning its estimated central location and orientation, requiring only a single transformation per image.
 This alignment strategy preserves the efficiency of fixed-length representation matching while enhancing robustness to pose variations.
 To improve alignment reliability under varying fingerprint quality and patterns, FLARE further integrates two complementary state-of-the-art pose estimation methods: the dense voting approach of Duan et al. \cite{duan2023estimating} and the region detection-based regression method of Guan et al. \cite{guan2025robust}.
 The former aggregates local predictions from ridge-level features, while the latter directly regresses global pose from coarse structural cues.
 By combining these two approaches, FLARE leverages both fine-grained local details and global spatial structure to achieve more robust and consistent alignment across fingerprint modalities.

-To support fixed-length dense fingerprint representation, enhancement plays a critical role in improving ridge clarity and suppressing background noise, thereby facilitating effective descriptor extraction and improving overall matching accuracy.
-However, many existing methods \cite{tang2017fingernet, huang2020enh, nist2020verifinger, FingerGAN} transform fingerprint images into a new modality that retains only ridge-like structures.
+Although dense descriptors are inherently robust to background clutter and partial observations, their performance can benefit from higher ridge clarity and more uniform local patterns.
+To this end, FLARE incorporates fingerprint enhancement that improves image quality by increasing ridge contrast and reducing common artifacts, thereby providing cleaner inputs that support more stable dense descriptor extraction.
+However, many existing enhancement methods \cite{tang2017fingernet, huang2020enh, nist2020verifinger, FingerGAN} transform fingerprint images into a new modality that retains only ridge-like structures.
 These approaches often rely on perceptual estimations of ridge patterns, which can be unreliable in noisy or low-quality regions.
 As a result, they may hallucinate artificial ridges or inadvertently remove valid fingerprint areas, reducing compatibility with descriptor networks.
 In contrast, our enhancement strategy directly operates on the original fingerprint texture, suppressing noise and improving contrast without altering ridge structures.
 This preserves structural fidelity and ensures compatibility with dense descriptor learning (Fig.~\ref{fig:enh_comp_illus}).
 Drawing inspiration from LFRNet \cite{grosz2023latent}, we propose UNetEnh, a UNet-based model \cite{ronneberger2015u} trained on simulated low-quality fingerprints.
 In addition, we introduce PriorEnh, which leverages a VQ-VAE \cite{vqvae} to learn a latent ridge-structure codebook from high-quality fingerprints.
 This prior guides the enhancement process and enables partial ridge reconstruction in degraded regions.
 Experimental results show that PriorEnh improves matching across a variety of fingerprint types, while UNetEnh performs particularly well on latent fingerprints.
 To exploit their complementary strengths, FLARE combines both enhancement methods, leading to improved robustness and accuracy.